 “Tracking, monitoring and managing the skills and capabilities of the workforce can be problematic, especially with a view to positioning the workforce for the nature and types of future work.”

-Do any of the five statements below sound familiar in your agency?
+Do any of the five statements below sound familiar to you?
 If so, you are not alone.
-Most government agencies are grappling with these exact problems when trying to address the future of work.
+Most organisations are grappling with these exact problems when trying to address the future of work.